-Singleton Design Pattern – A thoughtful dive into Object Structures and Creation
+Singleton Design Pattern - Object Structures and Creation

 Hey there, programming buddies!
 You surely must have heard about “Design Patterns” quite a many time in your programming journey!
 The concept of Design Patterns has not been with us for ages and the concrete idea was articulated somewhat 20-30 years ago in the mid-nineties.
 That surely was not long ago as time is flying pretty quickly and we need things to be done efficiently so that we can have our codes maintainable, extensible and reusable.
 Design Patterns or more specifically Software Design Patterns, help in doing that.
 There are different design patterns and we will be introducing you to Singleton Design Pattern, which is a simple one and easy to follow, among all others.

 But first things first – We will introduce what design patterns are, their advantages, a bit of history and only then get started with singleton design pattern.
 Don’t you worry, there will be code examples too and if you are not familiar with Java, we will refresh some of the Object-Oriented Programming principles as well.